ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 ## Message Status Report

 This document also describes the semantics of a status report of other messages.
-The status report has a timestamp, but does not have a message ID of its own.
 Because some messaging systems deliver messages in batches and allow a user to mark several messages read at a time, the report format allows a single report to convey the read/delivered status of multiple messages (by message ID) within